chukwudi-onyekwere/memberstack_2_0/README.md

 A WordPress plugin that lets Wordpress users easily integrate Memberstack to their websites.

+## Disclaimer
-**Disclaimer: Use at your own risk.
+Use at your own risk.
 This plugin is provided as-is without any warranty.
 We are not responsible for any data loss, conflicts, or issues that may arise from using this plugin.
 Make sure to test the plugin thoroughly on a staging or development site before deploying it to a live production site.**

 ## Author
 This plugin was developed by Chukwudi Onyekwere.